-Other Things to Consider

-- A higher percentage doesn't necessarily always mean better earnings you must also factor in overall billings. - Many practices which offer a lower percentage to you have a higher level of support from Nursing and AHPs, allowing you to see more patients and maximise your billings meaning that your overall income will be greater. - Some corporate practices offer a lower percentage but a high upfront sign-on fee to help with the cost of relocating and settling.
-Many Doctors signing 2 or 3 year contracts prefer this. - The number of services offered in-house by individual practices allows them to ethically add value to each patient contact, thereby maximising each doctor's income, without overservicing.
+Other Things to Consider - A higher percentage doesn't necessarily always mean better earnings: you must also factor in overall billings. - Many practices which offer a lower percentage to you have a higher level of support within Nursing and AHPs, allowing you to see more patients and maximise your billings meaning that your overall income will be greater. - Some corporate practices offer a lower percentage but a high upfront sign-on fee to help with the cost of relocating and settling.
+Many Doctors signing 2 or 3 year contracts prefer this. - The number of services offered in-house by individual practices allows them to ethically add value to each patient contact, thereby maximising each doctor's income, without over servicing.
 This increases the average cash return per patient far above the standard consultation fee.
 Bulk Billing is when the patient does not pay for the consult, rather the practice charges directly to Medicare.
-This is the minimum consult charge, and is currently AU\$37.05.
-Bulk-billing is usually standard for Concession Card Holders, minors and pensioners.
+This is the minimum consult charge, and is currently \$36.30.
+Bulk Billing is usually standard for Concession Card Holders, minors and pensioners.
 In contrast, a non-bulk bill paying patient will pay a higher rate for their consultation as determined by the practice.
-The average rate is presently around AU\$70, and private patients can then make a claim from Medicare themselves and receive a partial reimbursement of AU\$37.05.
+The average rate is presently around \$60, and private patients can then make a claim from Medicare themselves and receive a partial reimbursement of \$36.30.
 Federal Government Incentives

-Under the General Practice Rural Incentives Program (GPRIP) GPs are eligible for payments when they meet a qualifying period of continuous service and progress by completing active quarters in categories of eligible rural and remote locations, with varying qualifying periods which are dependent on the location (up to a maximum of AU\$47,000).
+The General Practice Rural Incentives Program (GPRIP) started 1 July 2010.
+GPs are eligible for payments when they meet a qualifying period of continuous service and progress by completing active quarters in categories of eligible rural and remote locations, with varying qualifying periods which are dependent on the location up to a maximum of \$47,000.

 Registration

 Obtaining medical registration and a visa generally takes 6-9 months from start to finish and is done after you secure a suitable job offer.
 Our experienced UK based Registration Team will work closely with you to obtain these, helping you make a smooth transition into your new role in Australia.

 How does it work?

 Stage 1: The Australian Medical Council (AMC) conduct an administrative check, prior to forwarding your application to either the Royal Australian College of General Practitioners (RACGP) or the Australian College of Remote and Rural Medicine (ACRRM).
 Stage 2: The College assess comparability, either by looking at qualifications, or in some cases asking you to sit a FICPI (Fitness for Intended Clinical Practice Interview).
 Stage 3: The Australian Health Practitioners Registration Authority (AHPRA) will approve your registration, taking into consideration your college outcome and also checking you meet the required English Language standards and are able to supply ten years of Certificates of Good Standing.
 Stage 4: We'll help you with obtaining a 457 work visa (more info on page 8).

-Stage 5: You'll need a Medicare Provider Number to refer patients and order diagnostics.
-This can be applied for once you are in Australia and may take up to 28 days to be issued (meaning you won't be able to start work straight away, unless you go to Western Australia where you can apply for this before you arrive).
+Stage 5: You'll need a Medicare Provider Number to refer patients and order diagnostics This can be applied for once you are in Australia and may take up to 28 days to be issued.